Blog Menu

 Your industry, choice of target market and business model will certainly impact your profitability.

-While these can be difficult to change if you already have a clear idea of the business you’re starting — or have launched — it’s still worth knowing how each affects profits.
+While these can be difficult to change if you already have a clear idea of the business you’re starting — or have launched — it’s still worth knowing how each affects profit.

 Industry: Some industries are highly competitive, while others are less so but have lower demand.
 Some industries have restrictive operating costs, strict regulations or other significant barriers to entry.